awesto/django-shop/docs/reference/configuration.rst

 * ``djangocms_text_ckeditor`` optionally adds a WYSIWYG HTML editor which integrates well with **djangoCMS**.
 * ``django_select2`` optionally adds a select field to Django's admin, with integrated autocompletion.
-Very useful for added links to products manually.
+Very useful for addings links to products manually.
 It presumes that django-select2_ is installed.
 * ``cmsplugin_cascade`` adds the functionality to add CMS plugins, as provided by **django-SHOP**, to arbitrary CMS placeholders.
 * ``cmsplugin_cascade.clipboard`` allows the site administrator to copy a set of plugins in one